PreK - 8th Grade

 Homeschooling In Maryland

-Stephanie's Favorite Resources in Maryland
+Favorite Resources in Maryland

-Homeschool Laws in Maryland From Stephanie
+Homeschool Requirements in Maryland

 The basic legal requirements in Maryland are that you need to first file your homeschool affidavit.
 After that, the state coordinator for your area will contact you to talk about portfolio requirements and to let you know what is next.
 You meet two to three times during the year just to let them take a look at what you have been doing.
 You need to touch on each required subject, but in your own way.
-Additional information about homeschool portfolios can be found here.

 My children's favorite part of the day is their time on Time4Learning.
 This is the easiest and most consistently productive program we've used!